dgnyldrm7/SignalTalk/README.md

-# SignalTalk SignalTalk is a real-time chat application built using ASP.NET Core API for the backend and HTML & JavaScript for the frontend.
+#SignalTalk is a real-time chat application built using ASP.NET Core API for the backend and HTML & JavaScript for the frontend.
 This project leverages SignalR for real-time communication.

 ## 📌 Features - Real-time messaging with SignalR - Simple frontend built with HTML & JavaScript - Backend API developed using ASP.NET Core - Lightweight and easy to deploy